qaisjp/inf-cg/cw1/report/report.md

 ### Render of synthetic scene with above parameters (5)

-The final render looks a bit like this:
+After placing all the objects, our render looks a bit like this:

 ![](out.11.final.production.png)